 - ManyPets customer reviews

 What is ManyPets?

 ManyPets* launched its own pet insurance policies for dogs and cats in 2017.
 Formally known as Bought by Many, ManyPets says that its range of pet insurance policies provides better pet insurance for everyone, made possible by listening to thousands of cat and dog owners to understand what was important to them.
-ManyPets’ pet insurance policies are underwritten by Great Lakes Insurance SE and it was voted the ‘Most Trusted Pet Insurance Provider’ at the Moneywise customer service awards in 2019 and Pet Insurance Provider of the Year in the 2021 and 2022 Moneyfacts Consumer Awards.
+ManyPets’ pet insurance policies purchased or renewed prior to 1st January 23 are underwritten by Great Lakes Insurance SE and policies bought or renewed after 1st January 2023 are underwritten by Wakam SA.
+ManyPets was also voted the ‘Most Trusted Pet Insurance Provider’ at the Moneywise customer service awards in 2019 and Pet Insurance Provider of the Year in the 2021 and 2022 Moneyfacts Consumer Awards.

 Below is an overview of some of ManyPets' pet insurance features:

 - Multiple policy types

 - Pay pet insurance monthly at no extra cost

 - No excess option for pets under 9 with its Regular policy

 - Free video calls with online veterinary service FirstVet